Flutterwave/Python-v2/README.md

 ## ```rave.Transfer```

-This is used to initiate and manage payouts
+This class is used to initiate and manage payouts

 **Functions included:**